94noni/ObHighchartsBundle/README.md

 Difference with latest v1.7 is the support of Symfony v6+ and PHP v8+, tagged here as v2.

+All credits go for original author at https://github.com/marcaube/ObHighchartsBundle.

 Used for personal projects to render some charts.
+Maintenance is not promised as I only fork to handle personal projects.

+Thanks!

 ---